Collections

 Strategic Ideas

-The core Italian plan is simple classical development.
 White places pieces on active squares, castles quickly, and prepares central play with d2-d3 or the more ambitious d2-d4.
-The bishop on c4 creates immediate pressure on f7 and keeps tactical ideas against a loose Black king in the air.
+The bishop on c4 creates immediate pressure on f7 and keeps tactical threats alive throughout the early middlegame.

 Practical Play

-The Italian is a great practical weapon at every level because its first three moves are easy to remember and the resulting positions reward general understanding.
-You do not need deep theory to get a playable middlegame with White.
+The Italian works well at every level because the first three moves are easy to remember and the resulting positions reward general understanding over deep memorization.

-That said, the opening still contains plenty of sharp lines.
-Knowing how to handle the Fried Liver, the Traxler, the Evans Gambit, and the main Giuoco Pianissimo structures matters if you want to use the Italian as a serious repertoire choice rather than a beginner's opening.
+Sharp lines still exist, however.
+Knowing how to handle the Fried Liver, the Traxler, the Evans Gambit, and the main Pianissimo structures matters for anyone using the Italian as a serious repertoire choice.

 Main Branches